qthequartermasterman/fallout-houston-campaign/docs/outline.md

 - Revealing Secrets: Through quests, exploration, and dialogue, the player gradually unveils the Spaceport Survivors' true objectives and the Enclave's plan to hijack the space mission.
 The player must gather allies and resources for the impending confrontation.
 ### Act 2 Climax:

-The player, along with their chosen faction, discovers the location of the Enclave's hidden base.
+The player, along with their chosen faction, discovers that the Enclave has begun executing their plan.
 They must decide whether to confront the Enclave directly, attempt to negotiate, or sabotage their plans.
 The fate of the Gulf Coast Wasteland hangs in the balance.

 ## Act 3: The Final Showdown